 Roadside Unit Reference Design

-Our reference design for roadside edge computing powers a unit that can be attached to streetlights and other fixtures.
+The Intel® reference design for roadside edge computing powers a unit that can be attached to streetlights and other fixtures.
 This roadside unit is ideal for real-time video analytics and other performance-hungry tasks.
-Cities can deploy these units as part of a solution for smart street lights, smart traffic lights, smart parking, or e-tolling stations.
+Cities can deploy these units as part of a solution for smart streetlights, smart traffic lights, smart parking, or e-tolling stations.
 They deliver the processing capabilities needed to detect license plates, spot pedestrians, and monitor traffic congestion.
-These edge nodes can even provide public Wi-Fi coverage.
-Supported by Intel® Vision Products with integrated security features, the AAEON Atlas edge computing node is a ready-to-deploy solution based on this reference design.

 Converged Edge Reference Architecture (CERA)

-Intel’s reference implementations offer preconfigured software for a complete sample application.
+Intel® reference implementations offer preconfigured software for a complete sample application.
 Our intelligent traffic management reference implementation is designed to monitor intersections via IP cameras to optimize the flow of traffic.
-Our wireless network-ready intelligent traffic management reference implementation is hosted in an OpenNESS edge node, which contains all the necessary software stacks to host a 5G RAN.
+Our wireless network-ready intelligent traffic management reference implementation is hosted with Smart Edge Open, which contains all the necessary software stacks to host a 5G RAN.

 Expanding on Smart Road Technology

-While a lot of smart road technology has already been implemented across the world, the future of smart infrastructure is only getting started.
-Cities today are seeing the benefits—reduced traffic congestion, public safety, and lowered CO2 emissions.
+While smart road technology has already been implemented across the world, the future of smart infrastructure is only getting started.
+Cities today are seeing the benefits—reduced traffic congestion, increased public safety, and lowered CO2 emissions.
 With the latest generation of IoT technologies, city planners can confidently invest in smart road technology that makes an impact.